Kiiru-Anastasia/10acadWeeklyChallenges/Week10/README.md

 **Challenge:** To explore the 10 Academy Moodle logs stored in the database together with many other relevant tables.
 By the end of the analysis, we will build a Tableau dashboard that illustrates the progress of students across time.

+## Challenge Approach
+The tasks are divided into four sub-tasks
+1. Moodle database schema understanding
+2. Data Extraction Transformation and Loading (ETL)
+3. Dashboard making with Tableau
+4. Automation and Deployment

+Task 1 and task 2 are handled in the jupyter notebook provided.

 You can find the public tableau dashboard [here](https://public.tableau.com/profile/anastasia.kiiru#!/vizhome/education_log_analysis/Dashboard1?publish=yes)